liviumanea/time-series-challenge/README.md

 it stands, if deemed suitable and also ingest additional types of timeseries data in order to build dashboards providing a more holistic view into the functioning of the monitored infrastructure.

+One final aspect to mention here is that this kind of architecture is positioned for easy migration to a cloud environment should the need arise.

 ## Solution overview

 The solution comprises three main components: